Skip to main content

 When is the move happening?

-Social Security Scotland will move everyone else on PIP to ADP between August 2022 and summer 2024.
+Social Security Scotland will continue to move claims from PIP to ADP and hopes to complete this by Summer 2024.

 What is ADP?